Helps to reduce clutter in your life

-One annoying feature I have noticed in Windows 8 is when you install a new program, the All apps screen ends up getting cluttered with a bunch of useless links to not only the program, but to all finds of other files associated with that program.
+One annoying feature I have noticed in Windows 8 is that when you install a new program, the All apps screen ends up getting cluttered with a bunch of useless links to not only the program, but to all kinds of other files associated with that program.

 For example, I installed a program on Windows 8 and when I go to the Start Screen, I see it now has a bunch of links to the program and to the help file, links to the site, etc. In previous versions of Windows, it was all there too, but it was nicely tucked away in a folder.

 That’s just one app!
 You can only imagine if you start installing a bunch of desktop apps.
 Of course, all Metro apps are listed on the left side and only take up one slot!
 It’s the desktop apps that cause all the issues.
 But luckily, there is a way to clean it up.
 In some cases, you can just right-click and choose Unpin from Start, but I noticed that the option does not come up for all the items.
 So here’s how to do it properly.

 There are basically two locations for all the shortcuts that show up on the All apps screen: